smerrill2/social-learning-app/Sprint1Implementation.md

 - [ ] Topic mapping utilities for the 3 tracks.
 - [ ] Interleave logic and enrichment (reading time, why‑it‑matters template).
 - [ ] Unit tests for service and basic e2e for auth + shape.
+ - [ ] Add `uiFlags` to `/session/pack` response; simple ENV‑backed values.

 Week 2 — Summaries and Fallbacks
 - [ ] Make Gemini optional in HN service (no throws); add flag.
 - [ ] ArXiv helper `getRecentByTopic`; TL;DR fallback to abstract excerpt.
 - [ ] Plug summaries into Session enrichment when available.
 - [ ] Expand tests for 48h/14d constraints and Gemini‑absent paths.
+ - [ ] Implement invite‑only gating for `/algorithm/*` when `FLAG_INVITE_ONLY=true`.

 Week 3 — Mobile Session UI
 - [ ] Add `sessionService` and `contentService` to `api.ts`.
 - [ ] Build `DailyPack.tsx` with progress and 12‑tile flow.
-- [ ] Implement Research/HN/Insight tiles with Save/More/Less and link‑out.
+- [ ] Implement UnifiedCard v2 and swap into Pack.
 - [ ] Add `NudgeBanner` and route from home; `PackComplete` screen.
+- [ ] Feature flag handler (Pack as home, Feed enabled, Feed variant).

 Week 4 — Polish, Signals, and Instrumentation
 - [ ] Implement `POST /content/feedback` and wire mobile actions.
 - [ ] Optimistic UI for Save/More/Less; adjust next‑day knobs slightly (server‑side).
 - [ ] Instrumentation: fire minimal events; log to console or stub service.
 - [ ] Finalize tests; fix edge cases (sparse topics, Redis down, partial fetch).
+- [ ] (Flagged) Enable `interleaved` feed variant behind tab; reuse UnifiedCard.

 ---

 ## Acceptance Criteria (MVP)
 - Pack returns exactly 12 items (6 research, 3 HN, 3 insights), stable per day.
 - Freshness constraints enforced: HN ≤48h; Research ≤14d.
+- Daily Pack is the default home (via flag); Feed is off by default and discoverable only when `FLAG_FEED_ENABLED=true`.
+- Cards use v2 design consistently across Pack (and Feed when enabled).
-- App shows finite progress and completion; no infinite scroll anywhere in session flow.
+- App shows finite progress and completion; no infinite scroll in Daily Pack.
 - In‑app nudge appears only when pack incomplete and is dismissible.
 - Save/More/Less actions persist and do not break flow; next‑day pack reflects signals modestly.
 - Works with and without Gemini key; no crashes when Redis unavailable.
+- (If Feed enabled) Interleaved feed avoids HN‑only feel by mixing sources with the same card design.

 ---